MI7J/mangos/sql/additions/readme.txt

     cp 88 - Fix: don't allow to summon gameobjects at transport.
 Patch provided by Insider cp 89 - Implemented Ring of Valor (Arena).
-Patch provided by Spp and Insider cp 90 - Added helper functions to select units
+Patch provided by Spp and Insider cp 90 - Added helper functions to select units cp 91 - Fixed spell 50117 and ranks.
+Patch provided by kero99